AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 }
 ```

-This interface is almost as good as a synchronous version.

 >
 > Short explanation of what has happened.
 >
 > Call of function `future(executor: ...) { ... }` does two things
 > 1. returns `Future<Person>`
-> 2. asynchronously executes closure on specified *exectutor*.
-Returting value from the closure will cause future from (1) to complete
+> 2. asynchronously executes closure on specified *executor*.
+Returting value from the closure will cause future to complete
 >
 > *Executor* is an abstraction that basically describes an object that can execute block, e.g. `DispatchQueue`, `NSManagedObjectContext` and etc.
 >
-> So we've dispatched execution of "fetch person from network" and returned future
+> So we've dispatched execution of "fetch person from network" and returned future.
 >

 ```swift